-I would be grateful if in his response, the Minister updated Members on strategy formulation, and how the work of the group will operate alongside the work being done by the Bank of England.
+I would be grateful if in his response the Minister updated Members on strategy formulation, and how the work of the group will operate alongside the work being done by the Bank of England.
 There needs to be more joined-up working, rather than silos, overlap and duplication.
 I would also be grateful if he told us what progress he expects to be made by the autumn, when I understand the Access to Cash Review panel plans to meet and review its progress; which consumer bodies will be involved in the development of the strategy, particularly co-operative institutions; and how the group will respond to the individual recommendations made by the Access to Cash Review panel.

 We face unique challenges in the modern world, and we need to make sure that both Parliament and the Government are responding to those challenges.
 Access to cash is not a problem that is unique to the United Kingdom, and neither is the need for robust legislation—as and when necessary—and regulation to ensure it.
 The Swedish legislature was recently forced to create a cross-party commission on access to cash, due to a public outcry after hospitals announced that they would no longer accept cash payments.
 Swedish bodies and representatives repeatedly told the Access to Cash Review that we needed to act now, as it is much harder to re-establish cash infrastructure than to preserve it.

-Local authorities are an important part of this jigsaw, and of our response.
+Local authorities are an important part of this jigsaw and of our response.
 My local council in Hounslow, led by Steve Curran and Lily Bath, is taking steps towards financial inclusion, which is vital as local authorities are at the forefront of helping local citizens deal with a lot of changes.
 Those changes have come through welfare reforms, but also from the housing crisis that we face—a number of people are in temporary accommodation, and may have been waiting for a long time—and are affecting people’s access to services in many ways, as well as their resilience.

 I am pleased that there are more innovations in communication and that better research into segmentation is under way, including understanding the financial capabilities of council tenants.
 A higher than expected number of those tenants do not have bank accounts into which payments can be made, whether welfare or other payments.
 That is why it is important that we all, including local authorities, revisit the idea of closer working with credit unions.
 Given the importance of this work, Parliament and Government must act to promote the role of local government in making sure that we preserve access to cash and financial services.

 To conclude, joining up how we move forward together is increasingly important, because of the complex map of the stakeholders involved.
 We are not going to get multiple chances at this; change is going to take time, and it has to be done right.
 It has to be done with the right research, the right underpinning and the right policy frameworks, with confidence, and with the message that if all those involved in financial services who have a stake and a role, including banks and those involved in cash infrastructure, do not play their part effectively, there will be regulation and legislation.
 We also need considerable programmes for digital inclusion, and incentives to diversify services within the industry.
-We need to make sure that those services continue to reach the people who need them, and to make sure that cash continues to be accepted.
+We need to make sure that those services continue to reach the people who need them and that cash continues to be accepted.